Nubro24/KSP_Starship-kOS-Interface/README.md

 # KSP Starship kOS Interface
 - A **kOS Interface** for the **Starship Expansion Project** in Kerbal Space Program

+> [!DISCLAIMER]
+> This Script is not for *new* KSP players and requires thorough knowledge about KSP basics.

 ![Alt text](/Infographic.png)